docker/machine/README.md

  - `--amazonec2-region`: The region to use when launching the instance.
 Default: `us-east-1`
  - `--amazonec2-root-size`: The root disk size of the instance (in GB).
 Default: `16`
  - `--amazonec2-secret-key`: Your secret access key for the Amazon Web Services API.
- - `--amazonec2-subnet-id`: Your VPC subnet ID to launch the instance in.
+ - `--amazonec2-vpc-id`: Your VPC ID to launch the instance in.
+ - `--amazonec2-zone`: The AWS zone launch the instance in (i.e. one of a,b,c,d,e).

 ## Contributing